 - cheese tortellini: Use fresh or refrigerated tortellini for the best texture and quickest cooking time.

-- pesto: Store-bought or homemade both work—choose one with high-quality olive oil and fresh basil.
+- pesto: Store-bought or homemade pesto both work, choose one with high-quality olive oil and fresh basil.

 - pine nuts: Toasting enhances their flavor and adds a subtle crunch.